muratk5n/thirdwave/en/README.md

 ---

 If renewable energy gen increased 10-fold, that would reach a respectable 20% of overall generation.
-But even then 20% ain't 100%, so need to convert polluting fossil into non-poluting fuels in either case.
+But 20% ain't 100%, so need to convert polluting fossil into non-poluting fuels in either case.

 ---